iogeek/Gardening4Engineers/_garden/diyHydroponic.md

 [Oklahoma State](https://extension.okstate.edu/fact-sheets/hydroponics.html) has a great primer of the different types of hydroponic systems.

 # My first setup
+ First setup was a "water culture system" using a rough tote container and an aquarium bubbler.

 ![water culture system]({{ site.imagePath | relative_url }}/hydroponics/waterCulture.jpg)